Boeing 767: First stretch: -300/-300ER/F

+Second stretch:-400ER

 In November 1995, after abandoning development of a smaller version of the 777, Boeing announced that it was revisiting studies for a larger 767.
 The proposed 767-400X, a second stretch of the aircraft, offered a 12 percent capacity increase versus the 767-300, and featured an upgraded flight deck, enhanced interior, and greater wingspan.
 The variant was specifically aimed at Delta Air Lines' pending replacement of its aging Lockheed L-1011 TriStars, and faced competition from the A330-200, a shortened derivative of the Airbus A330.
 In March 1997, Delta Air Lines launched the 767-400ER when it ordered the type to replace its L-1011 fleet.
 In October 1997, Continental Airlines also ordered the 767-400ER to replace its McDonnell Douglas DC-10 fleet.
 The type completed its first flight on October 9, 1999, and entered service with Continental Airlines on September 14, 2000.